Rubik's family cubes of varying sizes: Solving by people

 Cube solving involves starting with a scrambled cube and applying step-by-step layer rotations to eventually end up with a solved cube.
-For cubes with unmarked centres that means all faces would need to appear in uniform colour.
-For cubes with marked centres a unique arrangement of all centre cubies in addition to the uniform colour requirement would need to apply.
+For cubes with unmarked centres, that means all faces would need to appear in uniform colour.
+For cubes with marked centres, a unique arrangement of all centre cubies in addition to the uniform colour requirement would need to apply.
 Since the starting point is always different, there can never be a unique set of rotations that can be applied to solve a cube.
 Usually, people work through the solution with the possible use of algorithms, mainly in the latter stage of the unscrambling.
 In theory, it is possible for a person to write a computer program that "thinks" like a human and solves the cube without human intervention (refer to the Solving by computer program section).

 The aim of most software cube emulators is to provide a means for the user to interact with the program to solve (unscramble) the cube in a similar manner to the way they would unscramble a hardware cube.

 Efficient rotation sequences (algorithms) can be developed using Group Theory permutation mathematics.
 However, there are many references to the relevant rotation sequences required to solve cubes of small size (refer to some for size 3, 4, and 5 cubes) and there are multiple approaches to what steps that can be used.
 There is no such thing as a wrong way to solve a cube.
 The steps involved in solving any cube of size greater than 4 are fairly straightforward extensions of those required to solve size 3 and size 4 cubes.
 However, there is limited availability of generalized instructions that can be applied for solving cubes of any size (particularly the large ones).
 Generalized guidance on one way of solving standard cubes and cubes with marked centres of all sizes is available.

-Anybody who can solve a size 4 cube should be able to solve cubes of larger size provided they accept an increased time-to-solve penalty.
+Anybody who can solve a size 4 cube should be able to solve cubes of larger size provided they accept an increased time for solving.
 Software design features, unavailable in hardware cubes, can simplify the cube solving process.
-For a given set of cube design features the complexity (difficulty) of solving a Rubik’s family cube increases if the number of reachable states increases.
+For a given set of cube design features, the complexity (difficulty) of solving a Rubik’s family cube increases if the number of reachable states increases.
 Three main properties affect that number: